tttmmmyyyy/fixlang/Document.md

 main = println("Hello, World!");
 ```

-To import only entities that are actually used, write:
+To import only entities that are actually used, you need to import `Std` explicitly and write:

 ```
 module Main;